MoinSebi/gfa2bin/README.md

 ### Split and merge
 #### Split
 Split a single plink file (bed, bim, fam), into multiple parts of the same size.
-This might be prefered if the testing data set is very big and performing GWAS takes a lot of time and multiprocessing not is possible.
+This might be preferred if the testing data set is very big and performing GWAS takes a lot of time and multiprocessing not is possible.

 #### Merge
 Merging multiple plink files back together.
 Either from the above computation or any other splitting operation.
 Samples in all input files, must be in same order (similar fam order and names).
 Input is file of name of all bed files (fam and bim should have the same prefix).

 ### View

 Convert a plink bed file to a vcf-like file format.
-This method might be useful for general checking of the generated genotypes.
+This method might be useful for general inspection of the generated genotypes.
 File might be of huge size dependent on input.

 #### Example

 ### Find

 Given a list of genotypes (e.g. significant nodes or edges) and graph, return the position (in bed format) of those paths, where such genotypes can be found.
 Each genotype will be listed as additional information in the bed file.
-If users might need more than just the exact position, additional --length information can be added, which will return in bigger intervals, adding the additinal lengthg to each site.
+If users might need more than just the exact position, additional --length information can be added, which will return in bigger intervals, adding the additional length to each site.
 The output is made for extracting the sequence from the initial sequence and blasting these back to a database to get more information about selected DNA segment (overlap with genes or other interesting regions).

 #### Example usage